 These businesses also promote their specialists, see for instance, this spotlight of Mona Farzam, who is well known from TV and social media.

-Foremost, clarity.
+Foremost, clarity and transparency.
 Better information.
 To be professional, ads, sponsored content, affiliate links are disclosed as such.
 The trust of the readers is the capital.
 Honesty is key in reviews and sponsored post.

-In the fashion niche, wearing a piece multiple way and in different posts is a Must for the trendsetter.
+In the fashion niche, wearing a piece in multiple ways, and in different posts is a Must for the trendsetter.
 The reader gets outfit ideas for the piece they bought.

 Since it’s a new profession, the work force comes from a diversity of educational backgrounds.
-This means new ideas, new perspectives and points of views.
+This means new ideas, new perspectives, and new points of views.